Features

 Other resource bottlenecks related to CPU, memory can occur depending on site complexity, plugins that reflect in resource usage per request and optional operations like transcoding, recording per stream.

 Projects can be scaled more by adding additional top plans for sub sites or custom load balancing setups.
-Depending on features required and implementation, projects can use Complete, Streaming Only plans or a combination of these.

 Scaling Project / Software for Multi Server Setups